 Identify effective personnel and encourage their retention

-The professional performance of administrators, teachers, and non-teaching (classified) staff in archdiocesan schools is evaluated on the basis of the competencies and tasks listed in the pertinent job descriptions.
-A positive evaluation for teaching faculty does not assure that tenure will be granted.
+The job performance of administrators, teachers, and non-teaching staff in archdiocesan schools is evaluated on the basis of the competencies and tasks listed in the pertinent job descriptions.
 The annual evaluation utilizes but is not limited to information gained by the evaluator in formal and informal observations throughout the year.

-Department of Catholic Schools has established an introductory period for all new, transferred, or promoted staff members.
+Department of Catholic Schools has established an introductory period for all new staff members.
 The introductory period is normally 90 days but may be extended to 180 days.
-Job performance for all new, transferred, or promoted staff is normally evaluated by the principal at the conclusion of the introductory period.
-In parish elementary schools and high schools, the pastor evaluates the new principal.
+Job performance for all new staff is normally evaluated by the principal at the conclusion of the introductory period.
+In parish elementary schools and parish high schools, the pastor evaluates the new principal.
 The office of the superintendent evaluates new high school principals.

 The introductory period benefits the staff member as well as the school.
 It provides the staff member with enough time to learn and adapt to the job environment while becoming acquainted with the expectations of the job and the school.
 It also provides the person in charge the opportunity to evaluate the staff member's performance and determine whether to continue employment.